Removing Baseboard With Multiple Tools

 How to remove moulding without damaging wall or trim

 Also, check out this post to Remove Baseboard with the Trim Puller.
-The trim puller makes it possible to use 1 tool instead of four as in this tutorial!
+The trim puller is like the prybar, block of wood and painters tool – in one.

 You Might ALso Like